hapi-server/data-specification/README.md

 # Introduction

 This document describes the Heliophysics Application Programmer’s Interface (HAPI) specification, which is a standard set of services for delivering digital Heliophysics time series data.
 The intent of HAPI is to enhance interoperability among time series data providers.
 Many providers offer data through a custom API, and therefore getting data from multiple providers invovles dealing with the deatils of each provider's API.
-HAPI represents low level data access methods intended to caputre the lowest common denominator of services that any provider of time series data could implement.
-This spec is designed to be used two groups of people: first by data providers who want to make time series data available through a HAPI server, and second by data users who want to understand how data is made available from a HAPI server, or perhaps to write client software to obtain data from an existing HAPI server.
+The HAPI specification describes the lowest common denominator of services that any provider of time series data could implement.
+The hope is that if many providers make data available through HAPI compliant servers, it becomes possible to obtain time series science data content seamlessly from many sources.

+This document is intended to be used two groups of people: first by data providers who want to make time series data available through a HAPI server, and second by data users who want to understand how data is made available from a HAPI server, or perhaps to write client software to obtain data from an existing HAPI server.

 HAPI constitutes a minimum but complete set of capabilities needed for a server to allow access to the time series data values within one or more data collections.
 Because of this focus on access to data content, HAPI is very light on metadata and data discovery.
 Within the metadata offered by HAPI are optional ways to indicate where further descriptive details for any dataset could be found.